sancsoft/beegit.github.io/agile_content/_posts/2015-03-17-why-you-should-embrace-agile-content.md

 ---

 layout: post
-title:  Why Everyone Should Embrace Agile Content
+title:  Why Publishers Should Embrace Agile Content
 date:   2015-03-17 12:00:00
 teaser: When it comes to content strategy, you need to think about making it flexible and reusable
 image: https://s3.amazonaws.com/beegit-images/blog/headers/agile-content-sparksheet.jpg